spencer-owens/catch-a-case/docs/rules/phase-creation-guide.md

    - Document any external service dependencies

 8. **Phase Organization Best Practices**
-   - Group related tasks into cohesive phases
+   - Create a separate document for each phase
-   - Keep phases focused on one major feature or system aspect
+   - Focus each phase on a specific feature or closely-related feature group
    - Include setup and cleanup tasks in each phase
    - Document phase completion criteria
+   - Create as many phases as needed to maintain specificity
+   - Break down complex features into multiple phases if necessary

 ## Implementation Order Guidelines